Olympiodorus of Thebes: Influence

 Originally, the intended readership of the history may have been small, perhaps restricted to the emperor, his wife and sister, and his principal advisers.
 However, it was used and paraphrased by several other writers.

 Sozomen, a near contemporary, wrote his Ecclesiastical History (also dedicated to Theodosius II) in the 440s.
-Though not the most prolific user of the history, he provides some details not found in other works, and is closer in style to the original, often preserving Olympiodorus’ details, and Latinisms, by straightforward transcription of Latin characters into Greek.
+Though not the most prolific user of the history, he provides some details not found in other works, and is closer in style to the original, often preserving Olympiodorus's details, and Latinisms, by straightforward transcription of Latin characters into Greek.
 Sozomen switches his emphasis from the East to the West when he follows Olympiodorus, and his narrative becomes more precise.
-The last book (Book IX), which uses Olympiodorus as a source for a large part of it, led Matthews to note that Sozomen seems to forget he is writing an ecclesiastical history, and becomes “almost secular”.
-Sozomen notes the powers of Stilicho, but does not present Olympiodorus’ favourable view of him, merely mentioning (twice) that he was killed by soldiers in Ravenna.
+The last book (Book IX), which uses Olympiodorus as a source for a large part of it, led Matthews to note that Sozomen seems to forget he is writing an ecclesiastical history, and becomes "almost secular".
+Sozomen notes the powers of Stilicho, but does not present Olympiodorus's favourable view of him, merely mentioning (twice) that he was killed by soldiers in Ravenna.

-Sozomen tells of the besieging of Rome by Alaric, and mentions “certain Tuscans, who… promised to drive out the barbarians with thunder and lightning; they boasted of having performed a similar explit at Larnia”..
-He refers to Alaric's blockade of Rome, and says that “some persons were suspected of having partaken of human flesh”.
+Sozomen tells of the besieging of Rome by Alaric, and mentions "certain Tuscans, who… promised to drive out the barbarians with thunder and lightning; they boasted of having performed a similar exploit at Larnia".
+He refers to Alaric's blockade of Rome, and says that "some persons were suspected of having partaken of human flesh".
 He tells us that Jovius, prefect of Italy, held a conference with Alaric, after which he presented Alaric's demands to Honorius.
-(When the emperor refused to put Alaric in charge of the army, Sozomen tells us that Jovius thought it prudent to side with Honorius “compelling the principal officers to swear that they would never consent to any terms of peace with Alaric.”)
+(When the emperor refused to put Alaric in charge of the army, Sozomen tells us that Jovius thought it prudent to side with Honorius "compelling the principal officers to swear that they would never consent to any terms of peace with Alaric.")
 Sozomen refers to the three usurpers in Britain at this time (Mark, Gratian and Constantine III), and gives an account of the latter's adventures on the continent.